eclipse-archived/codewind-docs/docs/_documentations/remote-configuring.md

 The `cwctl install remote` command:

 1. Checks your Cloud is valid.
-2. Determines the ingress domain based on NGINX ingress that you added earlier.
+2. Determines the ingress domain based on NGINX ingress that you added earlier, or using the supplied value from the `--ingress` flag.
 3. Creates the SSL certificates for the keycloak server and adds these to the ingress endpoint, and then starts Keycloak.
 4. It then populates all of the database entries inside Keycloak with the values that you added to the command.
 5. Sets up the performance pods.